KEY POINTS

 Power prices per kWh

-The per kWh price refers to the price you pay for the power you use.
+The per kWh price refers to the cost of the power you use.
 The table below shows the average regional rates for electricity across the motu.

 Location | Price per kWh |